stevenfarless/ttt/README.md

 ## 🎮 How to Play Multiplayer

 ### Player 1 (Host)

-1. Open `index.html`
+- Open `index.html`
-2. Select your emoji piece from the picker
+- Select your emoji piece from the picker
-3. Click **"Create Game"**
+- Click "Create Room"
-4. Share the 4-character room code with Player 2
+- Share the 4-character room code with Player 2

 ### Player 2 (Guest)

-1. Open `index.html`
+- Open `index.html`
-2. Select your emoji piece (can be the same as Player 1!)
+- Select your emoji piece
-3. Enter the room code from Player 1
+- Enter the room code from Player 1
-4. Click **"Join Game"**
+- Click "Join Room"

 ### Playing
 - Players take turns clicking cells on the 3x3 grid
-- Host (Player 1) always goes first
+- Host always goes first
-- **Your moves appear with BLUE text + blue gradient glow**
-- **Opponent's moves appear with RED text + red gradient glow**
+- Your moves appear in **BLUE**, opponent's in **RED**
 - Win by getting three in a row (horizontal, vertical, or diagonal)
 - Game ends with a win or draw
-- Use **"Reset Game"** to start a new match
-- Use **"Back to Menu"** to return to the lobby

 ---

 ## 🎨 Available Emoji Pieces

-Choose any of these 20 emojis as your game piece (both players can use the same emoji!):
+Choose any of these 20 emojis as your game piece:

 ❌ ⭕ ❤️ 💲
 😀 💀 🤖 👽
 🐶 😺 💩 🦐
 🍕 🍣 🍓 🍤
 🌙 ☀️ ⭐ 🚀

 ---